Habits of an agile servant leader – Habit 4 (part 1): Humility

 Dr Robert Hogan (2018) said the only way to get better and achieve “continuous improvement” – the key principle underpinning most Agile frameworks like Scrum and Kanban, is to be open to feedback.
 It can be said that charisma and arrogance will bring about total disastrous performances from an Agile point of view.

-Therefore, Agile servant-leaders are advised to avoid being cocky so that they can embody and help others practice the true spirit of Agile mindset successfully.
+Therefore, Agile servant-leaders are advised to avoid being cocky so that they can embody and help others practice the true Agile spirit successfully.

 Humility in practice